 Birders and photographers alike will enjoy this Costa Rican tour.
-You will visit a number of well-equipped lodges, with feeders which are always busy and has lot of protected land surrounding them.
-Start your trip at Caño Negro, which has wetlands with over 350 species of birds like the ...
+You will visit a number of well-equipped lodges, with feeders which are always busy and has a lot of protected land surrounding them.
+Start your trip at Caño Negro, which has wetlands with over 350 species of birds like th...

 Best of Costa Rica